amtega/ansible_role_sshd/README.md

 ## Role Variables

-A list of all the default variables for this role is available in defaults/main.yml.
-Not all default variables has assigned a value, probabily may be necessary assign roles values when using it.
+A list of all the default variables for this role is available in `defaults/main.yml`.

 ## Dependencies